 The Tools For Implementing Data Analytics

-Businesses of all kinds must look at the coronavirus pandemic as an opportunity; a chance to implement, if not done already, digital technology to tackle the market chaos.
-In this part, we shall talk about the various tools available to implement data analytics.
+Businesses of all kinds must view the coronavirus pandemic as an opportunity; a chance to implement, if not already done, digital technology to tackle market chaos.
+In this section, we shall discuss the tools available for implementing data analytics.

-Business teams should be able to go beyond the mere collection of information and monitoring: they need to analyze data in real-time to extract value from it to pass down the analyses to key decision-makers as quickly as possible.
+Business teams should be able to go beyond mere information collection and monitoring: they need to analyze data in real-time to extract value from it and pass down analyses to key decision-makers as quickly as possible.

 Here are some of the key metrics that need to be monitored for analysis: